paperjs/paper.js/README.md

     PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig/ npm update

+If you keep forgetting about this requirement, or would like to be able to type simple and clean commands, add this to your `.bash_profile` file:

+    # PKG Config for Pango / Cairo
+    export PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/opt/X11/lib/pkgconfig

+After adding this line, your commands should work in the expected way:

+    npm install paper
+    npm update

 ##### Installing Cairo, Pango and all other dependencies on Debian/Ubuntu Linux:

     sudo apt-get install libcairo2-dev libpango1.0-dev libssl-dev libjpeg62-dev